ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the same public key is sent by value on different access requests, the AS MUST treat these requests as coming from the same client instance for purposes of identification, authentication, and policy application.

-If the AS does not know the client instance's public key ahead of time, the AS MAY process the request based on attestations within the `client` request and other AS policy mechanisms.
-For example, the AS could allow an unknown client instance key to access only limited resources or work for only specific RO's.
+If the AS does not know the client instance's public key ahead of time, the AS can choose how to process the unknown key.
+Common approaches include:

+- Allowing the request and requiring RO authorization in a trust-on-first-use model
+- Limiting the client's requested access to only certain APIs and information
+- Denying the request entirely by returning an `invalid_client` error ({{response-error}})

-The client instance MUST NOT send a symmetric key by value in the request, as doing so would expose the key directly instead of simply proving possession of it.
+The client instance MUST NOT send a symmetric key by value in the `key` field of the request, as doing so would expose the key directly instead of simply proving possession of it.
 See considerations on symmetric keys in {{security-symmetric}}.
+To use symmetric keys, the client instance can send the `key` by reference ({{key-reference}}) or send the entire client identity by reference ({{request-reference}}).

 The client instance's key can be pre-registered with the AS ahead of time and associated with a set of policies and allowable actions pertaining to that client.
 If this pre-registration